emrullaharsay/Beginner-s-Guide-to-Unity3D/README.md

             Destroy(other.gameObject);
         }
     ```
-6. Learn to Profiler tool in unity.
+6. Learn to use Profiler tool in unity.
 [Grapy](https://github.com/Tayx94/graphy) is good monitoring tool for your mobile games.
-7. Don't ignore Collision Matrix in Unity3D.
+7. Don't ignore Collision Matrix in Unity.
 Limiting collisions in your game could be  more beneficial to performance of your game than you think.
     ![Tux, the Linux mascot](http://www.datasavvies.com/wp-content/uploads/2019/04/Screenshot_18.png)
 8. Stay away using Camera.main any where you want.
 Just assign it to a variable and call it in start.
 Unity searches all objects with tag "MainCamera" and gets the camera component of that game object.
     ```csharp
     GameObject.FindGameObjectWithTag("MainCamera").GetComponent<Camera>();
     ```
     You don't want to call this in every few lines, don't you?
 Don't you???
 9. Use **Raycasts** with  __maxDistance__  parameter.
-And try to use **Layermask** for if possible.
+And try to use **Layermasks** if possible.
 Checking every collider you hit with the ray,as you can guess, is less performant.
 10. Try using **TextMeshPro** package for your text needs.
 You can get more crisp text and usually more performant.
 11. Use **tweening** for simple animations.
 Not just simple animations though, you can achieve a lot of things with tweening if you have some skill, just saying.
 No need to mention that they are more performant and easier to use.
 AAand free.:)
     * [DOTween](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676)